CorinaMurg/playwright-inspector/README.md

 # 🎭 Playwright Inspector

 Hey there!
-This is a small "how cool is Playwright" project.
+This is a neat "how cool is Playwright" project.
+Check it out to see how Playwright can be easily integrated with other tools to automate web tasks and manage data exports.

 ## Tech Stack
-- JavaScript
 - TypeScript
 - NodeJS
 - Playwright
+- JavaScript
 - Express

 ## Additional Tools